5 Reach and catchment environmental metrics

 5.6 Septic tank density

-Septic tanks can be major contributors to nitrogen export from catchments (Bernhardt et al. 2008), are their density is a strong predictor of nitrogen concentrations in Melbourne’s streams (Walsh and Kunapo 2009).
+Septic tanks can be major contributors to nitrogen export from catchments (Bernhardt et al. 2008), and their density is a strong predictor of nitrogen concentrations in Melbourne’s streams (Walsh and Kunapo 2009).
 Sewer backlog programs around peri-urban Melbourne are aiming to replace septic systems with reticulated sewerage (Victorian Auditor-General’s Office 2006), but septic tanks are common throughout the region, even in some areas with reticulated sewerage.

 I calculated catchment septic tank density (sep_per_km2) for a portion of the region and added to the cat_env table.
 Data were only available for the Yarra Ranges Council area (data source: Yarra Ranges Council from around the year 2000), with a small amount of further data for the Dobsons Creek catchment (data source: Yarra Valley Water 2017), and augmented estimates for parts of the Menzies Creek catchment that fall outside the Yarra Ranges Council (Figure 5.1).